andreluiscorrea85/itau-twitter/README.md

 # itau-twitter
-Project related to the interview test to Itau
+Project related to the interview test of Itau.